sysrpl/Raylib.4.0.Pascal/README.md

 Here are a few notes you should be aware of when using the Pascal bindings in this package.

-  Windows:
+### Windows
-    The file dlls/raylib.dll must be copied to a folder in your path.
+>    The file dlls/raylib.dll must be copied to a folder in your path.
-    You can do this by copying raylib.dll to your program folder, or by copying raylib.dll to C:\Windows\System32 one time.
+>    You can do this by copying raylib.dll to your program folder, or
+>    by copying raylib.dll to C:\Windows\System32 one time.

-  Linux, MacOS, and Raspberry Pi:
+###, MacOS, and Raspberry Pi
-    Static libraries are used and everything is built into your programs.
+> Static libraries are used and everything is built into your programs.

   When compiling from the command line, make sure the src folder is included in your unit path.

-  Example:
+**Example**

-  fpc hellotest.pas -Fu../src
+> fpc hellotest.pas -Fu../src